 29. Install the four top side cap screws with rubber washers; then install the remaining cap screws.
 Tighten only until snug.

-30. In a crisscross pattern starting from the center and working outward, tighten the cap screws (from step 29) to 8.5 ft-lb.
+30. In a crisscross pattern starting from the center and working outward, tighten the cap screws (from step 29) to 8.5 ft-lb (11.5 N-m).

 31. Adjust valve/tappet clearance (see Periodic Maintenance/Tune-up).